-Learn From The Past: Get Wise About the World With This List of the Best History Books
+Learn From The Past: Get Wise About our Civilization With This List of World History Books

-Ever since Herodotus, widely regarded to be the first historian, wrote his history of the Greco-Persian wars in the 5th century BC, countless history books have been published.
+Since Herodotus, widely regarded as the first historian, wrote his history of the Greco-Persian wars in the 5th century BC, countless history books have been published.
 And every single year, hundreds more are added to the list.
-So how can you find the best history books hidden in this multitude?
+So, how can you find the best world history books hidden in this multitude?

-At Blinkist, we’ve gone through the best history books and pulled out our favorites.
-While some of these are classics — bestselling history books read by millions — others are less well-known gems.
-Read on to discover some of the best history books out there.
+At Blinkist, we’ve reviewed the best world history books and pulled out our favorites.
+While some of these are classics — bestselling books read by millions — others are less well-known gems.
+Read on to discover some of the best out there.

-Feed Your Wisdom With This List of the Best History Books
+Feed Your Wisdom With This List of the Best World History Books

 Sapiens: A Brief History of Humankind by Yuval Noah Harari